apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-maxTotalEvents       -1           Maximum number of Events to be sent maxSuccessfulEvents  -1           Maximum number of Events successfully sent batchSize            1            Number of Events to be sent in one batch
+maxTotalEvents       -1           Maximum number of Events to be sent maxSuccessfulEvents  -1           Maximum number of Events successfully sent batchSize            1            Number of Events to be sent in one batch maxEventsPerSecond   0            When set to an integer greater than zero, enforces a rate limiter onto the source.
 ===================  ===========  ===================================================

 Example for agent named **a1**: